concord-consortium/collaborative-learning/src/plugins/dataflow-tool/microbit/mock_communicator.md

  * micro:bit + Dataflow: "Mock Communicator"
  *
  * This is a program for the micro:bit physically attached to the computer, used for development on the dataflow side.
- * This is designed to mock output from the communicator micro:bit in a world of radio networked sensor/actuator hubs *
+ * This is designed to mock output from the communicator micro:bit that connects to a world of radio networked sensor/actuator hubs
- * [ A ] - mode 1 - "on" : pass a stream of mock messages to serial (dataflow)
- *
+ * Readings begin as numbers and strings are are concatenated before sending to serial *
  *  (name: sat, value: 20.4)     sat20.2      "the temperature reading on microbit a is 20.2 degrees"
  *  (name: sbt, value: 17.32)    sbt17.32     "the temperature reading on microbit b is 17.32 degrees"
  *  (name: sah, value: 40)       sah40        "the humidity reading on microbit a is 40 percent"
- *  (name: rb1, value: 1)        rb1          "the state of relays on microbit b is relayStates[1]"
+ *  (name: sar, value: "010")    sar010       "the state of relays on microbit a is [off, on, off]" *
+ * [ A ] - on - send mock messages
- * [ B ] - mode 0 - "off": dont' send any mock messages
+ * [ B ] - off - don't send messages
  */

-// eight possible relay states we can encode it as a single digit, and an array to fetch value

-//  0    1    2    3    4    5    6    7
-// [000, 001, 010, 011, 100, 101, 110, 111]
-//

-// above should work

 let mode = 0
 let mIndex = 0

 function turnOn() {
     mode = 1